grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

-- Increase the per-tenant limit by using the `-distributor.ingestion-rate-limit` (samples per second) and `-distributor.ingestion-burst-size` (number of samples) options.
+- Increase the per-tenant limit by using the `-distributor.ingestion-rate-limit` (samples per second) and `-distributor.ingestion-burst-size` (number of samples) options (or `ingestion_rate` and `ingestion_burst_size` in the runtime configuration).
+The configurable burst represents how many samples, exemplars and metadata can temporarily exceed the limit, in case of short traffic peaks.
+The configured burst size must be greater or equal than the configured limit.

 ### err-mimir-too-many-ha-clusters

-This error occurs when a distributor rejects a write request because the number of high-availability (HA) clusters has hit the configured limit for this tenant.
+This error occurs when a distributor rejects a write request because the number of [high-availability (HA) clusters]({{< relref "../configuring/configuring-high-availability-deduplication.md" >}}) has hit the configured limit for this tenant.

 How it **works**:

 - The distributor implements an upper limit on the number of clusters that the HA tracker will keep track of for a single tenant.
 - It is triggered when the write request would add a new cluster while the number the tenant currently has is already equal to the limit.
-- To configure the limit, set the `-distributor.ha-tracker.max-clusters` option.
+- To configure the limit, set the `-distributor.ha-tracker.max-clusters` option  (or `ha_max_clusters` in the runtime configuration).

 How to **fix** it:

-- Increase the per-tenant limit by using the `-distributor.ha-tracker.max-clusters` option.
+- Increase the per-tenant limit by using the `-distributor.ha-tracker.max-clusters` option (or `ha_max_clusters` in the runtime configuration).

 ## Mimir routes by path